How One Client Saved 29% with a Stronger Buy

 How One Client Increased Exposure and Saved 39%

-A full-service agency out of Indianapolis reached out to us for assistance in media placement in 2018.
+A full-service agency out of Indianapolis reached out to us for assistance in media placement.
 The client is the largest health care law firm in the nation.
 We put together a multi-pronged marketing plan that dealt with both print publications and digital advertising in the health industry.

 The plan targeted multiple markets: Dallas, Fort Worth, Puget Sound, Raleigh, and Maryland.
 When it came to specific markets and targeting of our demo we placed in print and digital.
 We used national print publications to cover as much of the nation as possible.
 For example, one publication had a weekly, 70,037-circulation business publication targeting executives in the healthcare industry specifically.
 We then narrowed our focus to key geographic areas where the client wanted to see growth and get additional exposure: Dallas – Fort Worth, TX, Puget Sound, WA, Raleigh, NC, and Maryland.